aleksiej-ostrowski/stegano2/README.md

-# stegano2
+# stegano-II
-Steganographic experiments-2 with Youtube
+Steganographic experiments-II with Youtube

 ## The acceptor-video, hd1080: